 Fear of decision-making

-If they need to move away and live independently, they find it extremely hard to cope as they lack necessary life skills like problem-solving, decision-making, and so on.
+If they need to move away and live independently, they find it extremely hard to cope because they lack essential life skills like problem-solving, decision-making, and so on.
 Since they are used to being cared for by their parents, they feel like misfits among their more independent peers.

 Low confidence in abilities